OPS-E2E-PPE/VBA-Docs/api/Project.Application.ResourceAssignment.md

 ## Remarks

-You can use the _Resources_ parameter to specify that a resource assignment is requested or demanded when using the Resource Substitution Wizard.
+Use the _Resources_ parameter to specify that a resource assignment is requested or demanded when using the Resource Substitution Wizard.
 For example, the following macro specifies that the assignment of r1 to the selected task is a requested assignment.

 ```vb
 Sub RequestAssignment()